Published on in Health Tip of the Week

-- Grief: Many families are grieving time they can't spend with extended relatives and loved ones, the sudden end of the (in-person) school year and extracurricular activities, and the cancellation or postponement of vacations, local trips and celebrations with classmates, friends and families.
+- Grief: Many families are grieving time they can't spend with extended relatives and loved ones, the lack of extracurricular activities, and the cancellation or postponement of vacations, local trips and celebrations with classmates, friends and families.
 Grief can be expressed as sadness, irritability and anger.

 - Anxiety and stress: Children worry that they or their family members and friends may catch COVID-19 and experience serious complications or die.
 They may also worry about being separated from family and friends if they or a loved one is hospitalized.
-Children are not used to seeing everyone in masks and find it hard to read other people's emotions when they can't see their faces.
 Parents and teens may be nervous about what the future holds, and how they can stay healthy as public restrictions are gradually lifted.
 Dealing with the uncertainty of this time is difficult, especially as information is constantly changing.

 - Frustration: Children and families are forced to adapt to changes mandated by schools and local and state governments.
 Family members may become frustrated and upset with each other after spending a lot of time in close quarters.
 Children and teens may struggle to adjust to online classwork and meetings – and the lack of socialization with peers.
 Family members may feel bored or that they are "missing out" on many activities that used to provide outlets for socializing, reducing stress and distraction.